Antonella Gambotto-Burke

-Antonella Gambotto-Burke (née Antonella Gambotto, born 19 September 1965 is an Italian-Australian author, journalist and singer-songwriter based in England and known for her writing about sex, death and motherhood.
+Antonella Gambotto-Burke is an Italian-Australian author, journalist and singer-songwriter based in England and known for her writing about sex, death and motherhood.

 Gambotto-Burke is best known for her memoir The Eclipse: A Memoir of Suicide, and her memoir/maternal feminist polemics Mama: Love, Motherhood and Revolution and Apple: Sex, Drugs, Motherhood and the Recovery of the Feminine.
 In 2004, The Sydney Morning Herald named her as a high-profile member of Mensa International.

 She is the vocalist and co-songwriter with the British band MAMA ft.
 Antonella.
-In October 2025, her band was voted into the GRAMMY Awards first ballot categories of Best Rock Album for their debut album, Apex Predators, and Best New Artist.
+The band made the 2026 GRAMMY Awards longlist in categories: Best Rock Album for their debut album Apex Predators, and Best New Artist.